 Nino Rebancos brings a wealth of knowedge in the sport of volleyball.
 He also is a dual sport athlete who played college and competitive basketball in college back in the the Philippines.
 He also played for the Men's CCSF Volleyball Club for the 2012-2013 season.

 His coaching career began in 2016 at Drew High School in San Francicso.
 He is still currently coaching there.
 He returns for his second season at SF Elite and very excited to share his love of volleyball.

 When he's not coaching, he participates in NAGVA and various adult tournaments.

-Coach Gaea graduated magna cum laude from University of Hawaii at Manoa with a B.S. in Kinesiology and Rehabilitation Science with an emphasis in Health and Exercise Science.
-She is currently preparing for graduate school in pursuit of her Doctorate in Physical Therapy.
+Coach Gaea graduated magnum cum laude from University of Hawaii at Mnoa with a B.S. in Kinesiology and Rehabilitation Science with an emphasis in Health and Exercise Science.
+She is currently preparing for graduate school in pursuit of her Doctorate in Physical Therapy degree.
 During her free time, Coach Gaea enjoys weight lifting, bouldering, and visiting her sisters in Las Vegas and Hawaii.
 Feel free to say hi at the gym!